Campus Improvement Plan

 2022-23: TELPAS Progress Rate 54% (Baseline Year)

-Strategy 1: SBISD Multilingual Department and Dr. Mercuri's Consultants will work with our K - 5th teachers on developing and strengthening the implementation of the Cross Linguistic Connections and other English acquisition instructional strategies.
+Strategy 1: SBISD Multilingual Department will work with our K - 5th teachers on developing and strengthening the implementation of the Cross Linguistic Connections and other English acquisition instructional strategies.

 Strategy's Expected Result/Impact: Through the routine implementation of the English acquisition instructional strategies like CLC and PVR, our EB students will make great gains as measured by TELPAS.